slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 - "the grass is always greener on the side that is fertilized with bulshit"
-> *"When I'm good, I'm very good, but when I'm bad, I'm better."
--- Mae West*
 > *"I wrote the story myself.
 It’s about a girl who lost her reputation and never missed it."
 -- Mae West*
 > *"La que no es puta non desfruta."*
 > *"Já vi o fim do mundo algumas vezes e na manhã seguinte estava tudo bem."*
 > *"The four most expensive words in the English language: «This time is different»."
 - which is more hipster: using the latest modern web framework, or bragging about how you don’t use modern web frameworks?
-- overheard someone say in a SF cafe: "I couldn’t be a doctor...it doesn’t change the world enough and you don’t actually earn that much.
 -->

 > *"Only the truth is funny."